IndiePass/indiepass-desktop/README.md

   - Multiple displays: feed, card and titles.
   - Navigate posts with keyboard shortcuts:
     - p: previous post in overlay
-    - n: next post in overlay, triggers 'load more posts' at the end too.
+    - n: next post in overlay, trigger 'More posts' at end
     - r: when a post has a read more button, open the overlay
-    - c: close overlay when opened
+    - c or esc: close overlay when opened
   - Context menu: right click when selecting text to search DuckDuckGo, or save an image, or copy the link and so on.
   - External links in posts are opened in your system browser